Adyar Gopal Parivar

 Parvathi and Saraswathi.

-places such as an open-air theatre and usually not in homes of Hindus.
-Installation of
+such as an open-air theatre and usually not in homes of Hindus.
+Installation of clay figure

-clay figure of Mahashakthi does not take place in homes as in Ganesha festivals.
+of Mahashakthi does not take place in homes as in Ganesha festivals.
+Ganesha festival

-Ganesha festival is celebrated with Puja and a feast in homes but not the Mahashakthi
+is celebrated with Puja and a feast in homes but not the Mahashakthi festival.
+The money

-festival.
-The money required to successfully manage these festivals is collected from
+required to successfully manage these festivals is collected from donations of the

-donations of the residents of the area.
-The number of Mahashakthi figures is also much
+residents of the area.
+The number of Mahashakthi figures is also much less than the

-less than the Ganesh figures in the community.
-Apart from the lights, there are no
+Ganesh figures in the community.
+Apart from the lights, there are no programmes in the

-also of ordinary men and women dressed up in different costumes.
-The dolls might be
+men and women dressed up in different costumes.
+The dolls might be arranged to show

 Throughout the history of the Hindu people Navaratri has undergone periodic